Aki-563/NXT-TRENDZ/README.md

-# Nxt Trendz - Cart Features
+# Nxt Trendz - E-commerce app

 **Nxt Trendz** is a React-based e-commerce application designed to simulate a shopping experience.
 This specific iteration focuses on implementing robust **Cart Functionality** using **React Context API** for global state management.